aleph-zero-foundation/AlephBFT/docs/src/reliable_broadcast.md

 Having the idea of RMC, one can modify it quite easily to achieve reliable broadcast.
 A naive way to do so would be to let the sender node hash the message `m` it intends to reliably broadcast into `h=hash(m)` and use RMC on the hash `h`.
 This almost works, except for the data availability problem -- a malicious sender might simply send a random meaningless hash `h` and then the honest nodes would never be able to recover the underlying data.

 To circumvent the data availability problem we instruct the sender to send data `m` to all the nodes and only then to initiate RMC on `h = hash(m)`, if we make sure that no honest node proceeds with RMC before it receives the data `m`, then a successful RMC has the guarantee that most of the honest nodes hold the data `m`.
-This is the basic idea behind the protocol implemented for fork alerts in Rush, we refer to `/src/alerts.rs` for details.
+This is the basic idea behind the protocol implemented for fork alerts in AlephBFT, we refer to `/src/alerts.rs` for details.